 Some people meditate with the expectation of achieving or gaining something.
 But, the truth is, the biggest reward of effective meditation is the meditation in and of itself.
 Meditating with an expectation in mind will never let you focus on the appreciation of your moment.

-You may have very solid motive for why you meditate, but while meditating, it is most effective to let your thoughts flow freely.
+You may have a very solid motive for why you meditate, but while meditating, it is most effective to let your thoughts flow freely.
 Learn how to intentionally become the silent observer.

 Concentrate on Repetitions